dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 6.5.1 Particle in a box: Size of neutron stars In mechanics, the simplest useful model is motion in a straight line at box

 constant acceleration (which includes constant velocity).
-This model underlies numerous analyses—for example, the lumping analysis of a pendulum period (Section 6.3.3).
+This model underlies numerous analyses — for example, the lumping analysis of a pendulum period (Section 6.3.3).
 In quantum mechanics, the simplest useful model is a particle confined to a box.
 Let's give the particle a mass 𝑚 and the box a width 𝑎.

 m

-What is the lowest possible energy of the particle—that is, its ground-state width a
+What is the lowest possible energy of the particle — that is, its ground-state width a

 energy?